Country of Origin: India

 ESR12 project under Swiss National Museum, she will look into the monitoring and conservation of unstable corroding historical glass objects using multimodal imaging techniques, which presents endless new horizons to explore and novel techniques to learn.
 The most exciting part of being a participant in CHANGE for her is the interdisciplinary approach of working together with computer scientists, chemists, physicist, conservation scientists, professional restorers, museum curators and so on, to develop a monitoring system for glass corrosion which will be useful for years to come.
 Coming from a country of a very long glass history (more than 3000 years), it is an unfortunate fact that a lack of trained glass conservators and systematic research on glass conservation has and will lead to the loss of quite many valuable artifacts.
 With a dream to ameliorate the situation, she wishes to contribute to the research in this field in the future as well in order to develop better and more efficient systems to ensure the safeguarding of our heritage.

-ESR12: Analysis and monitoring of degradation of ancient glasses
+ESR12: Analysis and monitoring of degradation of historical glasses

 - Definition of a multi-modal analytical approach to assess different degradation factors and forms.

-- Selection of 3D imaging techniques to document and monitor altered glasses.
+- Selection of imaging techniques to document and monitor altered glasses.

 - Development of methodology for characterizing different alteration forms and products using imaging and spectroscopy.

-- Selection and evaluation of new cleaning procedures on mock-up samples.
+- Assisting glass restorer/conservator in the selection and evaluation of new cleaning procedures on mock-up samples.

 - Tiziana Lombardo (SNM)